SalahMouslih/Price-tracking-Scraper/README.md

 # Price-tracker-Scraper-

-A price tracker scraper that sends you an email automaticly once the price drops
+A price tracking scraper that sends you an email once the price of a product you are interested in drops